How to train a dog - Introduction

 Accidents will happen now and again but stick to it, be positive and it will work out.

 Routine is a big part of getting housetraining right

-You humans can help small puppies’ control when they go by keeping them to a strict routine: –
+Humans can help small puppies’ control when they go, by keeping them to a strict routine: –

 - Always feed puppy at the same times each day

 - Make sure puppy gets out to do his business first thing in the morning, after each meal, when he wakes from a sleep and of course, last thing at night or anytime before he’s going to be left alone for a few hours